-Prevention is better than cure, trust us, we know all too well the devastating impact of reputational damage to businesses, brands and individuals.
-And it pays to be prepared.
+Prevention is better than cure.
+We know the impact of reputational damage can do to businesses and brands.
+And you should always be prepared.

-It’s because in today’s online world, companies risk losing 22% of business when people find just 1 negative article online.
+In today’s online world, companies risk losing 22% of business when people find 1 negative article.
 This rises to a whopping 70% with 4 or more negatives.
-Damaging content has already cost the US consumer market a huge $537 billion in business – with customers switching because they’re unhappy with a company.
+Damaging content has already cost the consumer market in the US a huge $537 billion in business.
+Customers are switching because they’re unhappy with the company.

-There are many different types of business reputation crises, from product recalls and stolen data to bad reviews and even an improperly timed tweet, leading to a social media crisis.
+There are many different types of business reputation crises.
+From product recalls and stolen data to bad reviews and even an improperly timed tweet.
 Each of these can affect your company in different ways, such as:

 Negative stories will hit that positive reputation that you’ve spent years building.

-If your positive page one search results drop down in the search results, your website traffic suffers.
-Remember when United Airlines dominated the headlines in 2017 when a man was removed from an overbooked flight.
-The airline took a 2.5% stock hit after that crisis.
+Remember when United Airlines dominated the headlines in 2017?
+A man was removed from an overbooked flight and the airline took a 2.5% stock hit after that crisis.
 The full estimated loss is around $700 million.

-It can be tempting to put off planning your crisis communications when things are going well but businesses that are unprepared are more likely to make poor decisions that can have long-term effects.
-For example, your business could be seen in a negative light if you’re quick to respond without all the facts.
+It can be tempting to put off planning your crisis communications when things are going well.
+But businesses that are not prepared are more likely to make poor decisions that will have long-term effects.
+For example, your customers could see your business in a negative light if you respond without all the facts.

 Before an issue arises, you can put your crisis plan in place.
 Take the time to identify and train key internal stakeholders and draft your response plan.
 This should form part of your online management strategy so that you can take back control.

-Igniyte helps companies to protect against, prepare for and tackle a business reputation crisis – restoring damaged reputations online.
+Igniyte helps companies to protect against, prepare for, and tackle a business reputation crisis.
+We help restore a damaged company reputation.

 Speak with Simon our online reputation management expert, in complete confidence.